 We tend to think of farming as a simple life, but in truth, modern farming is anything but.
-As corporate interests push further and further into the market they make it harder and harder for farmers to get ahead, all the while profiting off the sweat of the working man’s brow.
+As corporate interests push further and further into the market, they make it harder and harder for farmers to get ahead, all the while profiting off the sweat of the working man’s brow.
 That might sound like hyperbole, and it is, but it’s also true.

 If you still aren’t convinced, In the Name of the Land is here to set you straight. Édouard Bergeon’s generational family drama tells the story of a man struggling to stay afloat as the world changes around him.
-It is a melancholy tale, with an excellent central performance, and despite being set in France feels like it rings true for everywhere that corporate interests are involved in farming.
+It is a melancholy tale, with an excellent central performance, and despite being set in France, it feels like it rings true everywhere that corporate interests are involved in farming.

 In the Name of the Land is a story about how modern farming grinds people down.
-Pierre’s father (Rufus), a gruff and unforgiving man who forced Pierre to purchase the farm rather than hand it over, and whose contract keeps him paid every year, confronts his son often about how the old ways are better and hard work is the key.
+Pierre’s father (Rufus), a gruff and unforgiving man who forced Pierre to purchase the farm rather than hand it over and whose contract keeps him paid every year, confronts his son often about how the old ways are better and hard work is the key.
 What he doesn’t seem to realize, even when told, is that the old ways are no longer an option, that the system is stacked against the individual, and that there is no easy escape.

-The film is also gorgeous to look at, with plenty of French countrysides to look at and often set against the backdrop of a setting sun, Bergeon has a real eye for composition and framing.
-You might be surprised to know this is his first narrative feature after a healthy career making documentaries, after seeing it you will not be surprised to learn that he scored a nomination for a Caesar Award (France’s Oscars) in the category of Best First Film.
+The film is also gorgeous to look at, with plenty of French countrysides to look at and often set against the backdrop of a setting sun; Bergeon has a real eye for composition and framing.
+You might be surprised to know this is his first narrative feature after a healthy career making documentaries; after seeing it, you will not be surprised to learn that he scored a nomination for a Caesar Award (France’s Oscars) in the category of Best First Film.

 In the Name of the Land is a story that we should all heed.
 We expect more and more from our farmers, and we give them less and less compensation for their work.
-Already a powerful film, there is a text tag at the end that adds makes it clear it is also an incredibly personal one.
+Already a powerful film, there is a text tag at the end that makes it clear it is also an incredibly personal one.
 I can’t wait to see what comes next for Édouard Bergeon, and in the meantime, you should add this one to your watch list.